Geopard-Digital/Geopard.FlexGrid/README.md

 # Geopard.FlexGrid Package for Neos CMS #

-A simple but full featured flexbox grid Package for Neos CMS.
+A simple but full featured flexbox grid Package for Neos <i>CMS</i>.
 It's using a 12 grid layout and unique class names.

 ## Why this package?
 There are already numerous Neos packages for creating a grid.
 However, the packages we tested didn't meet all of our needs.
 This package can be used to create a grid with features listed below.
 The settings are numerous, but do not have to be made if the use case has to be simple.